turingschool-examples/task_manager_rails/README.md

   # Access an interactive console on exception pages or by calling 'console' anywhere in the code.
   gem 'web-console', '>= 3.3.0'
   gem 'listen', '>= 3.0.5', '< 3.2'
-  # Spring speeds up development by keeping your application running in the background.
-Read more: https://github.com/rails/spring
-  gem 'spring'
-  gem 'spring-watcher-listen', '~> 2.0.0'
 end